TheEconomist/graphic-detail-data/data/2020-03-06-covid19/readme.md

 of confirmed cases, also with largely similar results.

-The univariate linear model presented here was ultimately selected because it both fitted the data well and is easy to interpret.
+The univariate linear model presented here was ultimately selected because it both fits the data well and is easy to interpret.